andrespat01/dtu_mlops_69/dtu_mlops_69/reports/README.md

 * [ ] Add pre-commit hooks to your version control setup (M18)
 * [ ] Add a continues workflow that triggers when data changes (M19)
 * [ ] Add a continues workflow that triggers when changes to the model registry is made (M19)
-* [x - har lavet bucket men ikke version control] Create a data storage in GCP Bucket for your data and link this with your data version control setup (M21)
+* [x] Create a data storage in GCP Bucket for your data and link this with your data version control setup (M21)
 * [ ] Create a trigger workflow for automatically building your docker images (M21)
 * [x] Get your model training in GCP using either the Engine or Vertex AI (M21)
 * [x] Create a FastAPI application that can do inference using your model (M22)